pydanny/pydanny-event-notes/PyCodeConf2011/api_design.rst

  * Pick the right std lib http/url/lib/2

 TODO: Show the the example Python code from Confessions that I stole from Kenneth. :)

+TODO: Show his example from trying to hit a private repo